cristodcgomez/godot-rust-procedural-gridmap-demo/readme.md

 # Why

 This is my first approach to start a path as #GameDev (The first in a lot of years...
 I have some background experience making custom Hack-roms for SNES emulator, Old CS 1.6 maps and some experiments with Unreal Engine and Unity).
-So I decided that I want to make videogames using Open Source Software and also start making actuve use of Rust language.
+So I decided that I want to make videogames using Open Source Software and also start making active use of Rust language.

 # Does it make sense make a procedural world with Tilemaps?